 Money market accounts typically earn a higher rate than traditional savings accounts.
 They also offer capabilities similar to a checking account which make them even more attractive.

 Due to current conditions, rates are on the rise – making them a good spot to store savings for short-term and medium-range goals.
 Currently, you’ll find several MMA rates over 2.00% APY with a few earning over 3.00% APY.
 That makes a money market account a solid spot to store your emergency fund, vacation savings, or money to meet other savings goals.

-Your money is safe in a money market account, too.
-Like savings accounts, they are FDIC-insured, which means up to $250,000 of your money is insured by the U.S. government.
+Typically, your money also has some protection in a money market account.
+Like savings accounts, they are FDIC-insured, which means up to $250,000 of it is insured by the full faith and credit of the U.S. government.